Please read the important information regarding these games at the bottom of the page.

 About the educational games

-The educational games are based on Nobel Prize awarded discoveries and were produced between 2001 and 2012.
-The games have not been updated since production (including potential scientific facts changes) and are provided here on an 'as is' basis by popular demand.
+The educational games are based on Nobel Prize awarded achievements and were produced between 2001 and 2012.
+Most games have not been updated since production (including potential scientific facts changes) and are provided here on an 'as is' basis by popular demand.

-Some of the games run using Ruffle without the need of any plugin, but most of the games still require Adobe Flash Player.
+Some of the games run in modern browsers without the need of any plugin (either as a new version or using Ruffle), but many of the games still require Adobe Flash Player.
 Flash is an old technology that has reached end of life.
 These games will no longer work without a dedicated setup.
 If you are depending on these games in your profession, please advice your local IT support.
 We do not have the resources to provide support.